How to Report Sexual Harassment, Sexual Assault, or Related Incidents at Palomar College

-- Contact the Title IX office at (760) 744-1150 ext.
-2608 or by contacting the Deputy Title IX Coordinator, Shawna Cohen, at email@example.com to receive information about your legal rights, complaint filing options, request an investigation, and to receive supportive resources.
+- Contact the Title IX office to report the incident to a Title IX Coordinator at (760) 744-1150 ext.
+2608 or Shawna Cohen, at firstname.lastname@example.org to receive information about your legal rights, complaint filing options, request an investigation, and to receive supportive resources.

 - Submit an online Incident Report.
 A Title IX Coordinator or another appropriate Palomar College employee will respond.